 - 170 gr unsalted butter

 - 2 tbsp softened unsalted butter for greasing pan

 - 3/4 cups unbleached all-purpose flour

 - 4 large eggs

 - a pinch fine-grain sea salt

 - seeds of one vanilla pod or vanilla extract

 - a bit of extra flour for dusting baking pan

-Spoon the batter into the molds, filling each mold 2/3 -3/4 full.
+- Spoon the batter into the molds, filling each mold 2/3 -3/4 full.
 I found that the batter becomes thick quite quickly.
-I had to bake in several batches as the mold only holds 9 madeleines.
-And this recipe makes much more then that.
+I had to bake in several batches as the mold only holds 12 madeleines.
+This recipe makes double that amount.

 - Bake the madeleines for about 10-15 minutes depending on your oven.
 Make sure to check them from time to time.
 Once the edges turn golden remove from the oven and turn out onto a cooling rack immediately.
 Dust with icing sugar and serve.
 The madeleines are best eaten the day they are made.